 The way a country finances its health care system is a critical determinant for reaching universal health coverage.
-This is so because it determines whether the health services that are available are affordable to those that need them.
+This is so because it determines whether the health services that are available are affordable to those that need them or not.
 In Nigeria, the health sector is financed through different sources and mechanisms.
 The difference in the proportionate contribution from these stated sources determines the extent to which such health sector will go in achieving successful health care financing system.
 Unfortunately, in Nigeria, achieving the correct blend of health care expenditure remains a challenge.
+This review draws on relevant literature to provide an overview and the state of health care expenditure in Nigeria, including policies in place to enhance national productivity.